Troubleshooting and optimizing Server Performance

 For a VM running in a VMware ESXi host, this setting is called “Reserve all guest memory” and you want it enabled.
 For a VM running in a Microsoft Hyper-V host, this setting is called “Dynamic Memory” and you want it disabled.

 PaperCut NG/MF has to track each print job held on the server, and more print jobs held means more server resources used.
-You might start to run into a problem after configuring PaperCut NG/MF to hold print jobs for longer than the default of 2–4 hours as this can cause too many print jobs to begin to accumulate that PaperCut NG/MF must continually account for.
+You might start to run into a problem if you have configured PaperCut NG/MF to hold print jobs for longer than the default of 2–4 hours.

 To see how many print jobs are being held, log into the PaperCut server as administrator and look for the number of “Hold/release jobs” on the dashboard.
-More than 1500 held jobs at any moment should be considered a red flag and you should strongly consider changing the Job Timeout period to a lower value to reduce this number.
+It will vary depending on how well-provisioned your server is, but generally, more than 1500 held jobs is cause for concern.
+Consider changing the Job Timeout period to a lower value to reduce this number.
 This change will not take effect immediately, because it will only apply to any new print jobs that reach the server so it may be a few hours before you start to see the benefits.

 The PaperCut Direct Print Monitor may be installed on user’s workstations to track printing to local or USB printers.
 However when there are several hundred or thousands of clients running the Direct Print Monitor this may put a strain on the PaperCut server.